Keelen-Fisher/reading-notes/class2notes.md

 		○ Tip 1: If you want to multiply headers, sections, main, etc., type in the name (header*3) and it will produce three separate sections!
 		○ Tree: Displays the description and display of the area of your file explorer.

-		 ## Understanding a Text Editor:
+		Understanding a Text Editor:
 		- This has the ability to help you with writing and mangaging text and is involved with building a website.
-		- A text editor also has the capability to program HTML and CSS with less strain, through features such as text and syntax highlighting, color 			  coordination,
+		- A text editor also has the capability to program HTML and CSS with less strain, through features such as text and syntax highlighting, color 			  coordination, themes, and extensions.
+		- Some VERY IMPORTANT rules to follow is to always save your data, all of it.
+		- In the text editor, you will find your HTML files being classified as index.html, and CSS files being classified as style.css.
+		- There are plenty of third parties to choose from!!

+		- Now you have the actual Terminals, varies between each computer, and the installation process will be explained in the module provided in canvas.
+Only thing you need to be mindful of in your notes is how to make your terminal a shortcut in your desktop!